-He was born in Madrid in 1999 and is currently studying Law and Business Analytics in ICADE.
+Santiago was born in Madrid in 1999 and is currently studying Law and Business Analytics in ICADE.
 Referring to sports, he practices football, skiing and, obviously, croquet.
 He has been playing croquet almost since he was born, participating in 2012 in his first GC tournament.
 Since that moment, he has played in several national competitions, including a few Spanish GC Championship Events, comprising of both Individual and Doubles categories.
 More indeed, he won the Under 18 Spanish GC Championship Event in 2015 at the age of 16, and the Somió League Event that took place in summer 2018.

-Jared Bassman (USA)
+Jared Bassmann (USA)

 Jared is currently a Junior at St John's College in Annapolis, Maryland.
 At College he is studying the Liberal Arts and what he has most enjoyed reading is 'The Divine Comedy' by Dante Alighieri.
 In his Freshman year he began playing 9-wicket Croquet with the College Croquet team and hasnt stopped playing since.
 His College Croquet team competes annually against the United States Naval Academy's Croquet team in the Annapolis Cup and event played since 1984.
 Aside from Croquet Jared spends his time playing intramural sports, singing in the St John's Chorus and talking with friends.
 After he recieves his undergraduate degree, Jared hopes to pursue medicine.